 Fact: Do you know the saying "less is more"?
 It definitely applies to acne medication.
 Using too much medicine to zap zits can lead to dry, irritated skin.
 Whether you bought an acne product at your local drugstore or you are using something prescribed by a doctor, be sure to follow the directions carefully.

-If over-the-counter medicine isn't helping your acne problem, talk to your parent.
+If over-the-counter medicine isn't helping your acne problem, talk to your mom or dad.
 You may need to see your doctor or a dermatologist, who may prescribe other medications to help clear up your skin.

 It can take as long as 8 weeks before you notice an improvement.
 If you don't, talk to your doctor, who will make the right adjustments for you.
-Don't use extra medication on your own, though — using more medicine than prescribed can cause unpleasant and even dangerous side effects.
+Don't use extra medicine on your own, though — using more than prescribed can cause unpleasant and even dangerous side effects.

 Almost all kids and teens have to deal with acne at some point — but the good news is that with the right facts and the proper acne treatment, you can help your skin and put your best face forward!